 Shadows (1959, John Cassavetes)

 This is one of those movies that’s frequently purported to be capable of changing your entire perception of cinema, and maybe of art in a larger sense.
 Deliberately ugly, aimless, meandering, and almost entirely improvised, it’s reputed to capture something so real and to-the-bone that it renders the supposed fakery of nearly all other narrative movies laughable and intolerable.
 And look, I wasn’t alive in 1959.
 I don’t know.
-But when I think of the Way Life Really Was at any point in history, a bunch of sunglassed hepcats lounging aroud in a nightclub clapping their hands while Beatnik-friendly oblique rock music plays isn’t what I picture.
+But when I think of the Way Life Really Was at any point in history, a bunch of sunglassed hepcats lounging around in a nightclub clapping their hands while Beatnik-friendly oblique rock music plays isn’t what I picture.
 Maybe at one of Warhol’s Happenings, but that was later, and that’s not Real Life.
 As the kid in Almost Famous says, when and where does this “real world” begin?
 Could it be that even the infallible John Cassavetes was capable of diluting his craft with, oh dear, just a bit of stylization?
 We’d better whisper about this, Ray Carney might hear us and steal all of our intellectual property.

 Not that it’s stylization I end up longing for in sitting through this brief but interminable and quite mediocre film; I’m not opposed to an improvised film or an aimless, not at all story-driven portrait of a specific mood, or a time in someone’s life.
-You’ll recall that Somewhere is one of my favorite movies of the last few years, and I loved the calm wedding scenes in Rachel Getting Married and wished Demme had dropped the awkwardly presented narrative.
+You might recall that Somewhere is one of my favorite movies of the last few years, and I loved the calm wedding scenes in Rachel Getting Married and wished Demme had dropped the awkwardly presented narrative that interrupted them.
 There’s a matter of perception that needs to be approached here, though; Cassavetes partisans defy the entrance of anything “beautiful” into a film — but don’t we all have different definitions of that anyway?
 Todd Solondz called Freaks “a beautiful film,” and I agree with him.
 If I am submitting myself to watching a film that bears no pretense to a story, one that likens itself to “jazz” for its free-associative maneuvering from one scene to the next, I’d favor something poetic and lyrical.
 This is neither, and I get the impression it (its cult, at least) casts a downward glance on those very ideas.

 One exception to this would be the performance of Lelia Goldoni as the free-spirited woman whose fierce independence gives the film a more than welcome feminist angle, whose loss of virginity to a man who turns out to be a racist dickhead is the crux of what little story Shadows offers.
 It’s interesting because when she first appears, her performance is stilted and theatrical, then gradually she approaches a heartbreaking rawness and intensity.
 In either case, she’s the only human being in the picture, the only element that seems “real.”
 Because of course, the philosophical backdrop to the Cassavetes (or maybe the Carney) approach to cinema is much ado about what’s real and what’s phony, but the great secret is that, like beauty, these too are matters of perception.
 Indeed, I can detect that nearly all of the dialogue in the film is improvised.
 And guess what?
 That takes me out of the film.
 I’ve been in acting classes several times, mostly as an observer, and this movie feels like them: its individual scenes feel like group exercises meant to test students’ quick-thinking acting and improv chops.
 You can almost sense the director shouting out the bare concept for each sequence off-camera as the others run with it.
 But that doesn’t make Shadows feel real; it makes it feel like some earnest kids improvising over a few threadbare ideas.
 The only thing that separates all this from conventional film acting is that we’re all aware of the techniques being put into place, because there’s so much more concern for all those trumped-up principles than there is for the audience — and I can’t really abide by that.